7heMech/Replit-Graphql/README.md

 # Replit GraphQL Client
-Replit GraphQL is a package that interacts with the Replit's GraphQL API to send GraphQL queries, mutations and subscriptions.
-It uses a keep-alive connection to make requests faster.
+Replit GraphQL is the most performant, isomorphic package which interacts with the Replit's GraphQL API to send GraphQL queries, mutations and subscriptions.

 ## Installation
-To use Replit GraphQL, install it using npm:
+Installed it by running this command in the Shell tab in your Repl
 ```sh
 npm install replit-graphql
 ```